 The Subcommittee on NASA Oversight of the House Committee on Science and Astronautics

-September of the Jet Propulsion Laboratory (JPL) in Pasadena-NASA's manager of
+in September of the Jet Propulsion Laboratory (JPL) in Pasadena-NASA's manager of

 • The spacecraft has a good chance of crashing onto the moon without sending

 altimeter and Doppler velocity sensor system - absolutely necessary for landing

 • Heat losses from the spacecraft during the long lunar night are now expected

 models, will consist of only 20 pounds-a single-scanning tv camera.
-The next three flights will
+The next three

-for August, 1963.
+set for August, 1963.
 "And since the first operational spacecraft [with scientific

-instruments] will not be flown until 1967, the delay might be viewed as approaching four years."
+instruments] will not be flown until 1967, the delay might be viewed as approaching

-- which then consisted of seven spacecraft - would cost "upward of $50 million."
+program - which then consisted of seven spacecraft - would cost "upward of $50 million."

-The subcommittee found that by June, 1966, the program will have cost $350 million, exclusive
+The subcommittee found that by June, 1966, the program will have cost $350 million,

-government's having to absorb a $2-million loss - plus a delay in the program
+the government's having to absorb a $2-million loss - plus a delay in the program

 - when drop tests of two landing packages failed last year.
 The packages contained

 the vernier engines, the main retro-rocket and the radar altimeter and Doppler velocity

 Hughes dropped the packages from balloons, 1,500 feet above the desert.
 An electrostatic

-dropped prematurely and crashed.
+vehicle dropped prematurely and crashed.
 "The system apparently was not satisfactorily

 grounded," the report said.
 In the second drop, five independent components failed